Get free weekly resources from us!

 1. Working Together

 In large letters, print the words of Deuteronomy 6:4-9 on a sheet of poster board.
 Laminate it if possible.
 Cut the poster board into large, easily put together puzzle pieces.
-Mix up the pieces on the floor.
+Mix up the pieces on a large tabletop.

 2. Walk and Talk

 Form pairs of children and adults.
-Tell the adults to take their child partners on a 5- to 10-minute tour of the church.
+Tell the adults to take their child partners on a 5- to 10-minute tour of the kids area of your church.
+For safety, have everyone stay in spaces where kids are always visible to you and your background checked ministry partners.
 While on the tour, have the adults follow these instructions:

-Walk your preschool friend around the church.
+Walk your preschool friend around.
 Talk about your favorite memories of the church and God.
 Ask the child to share favorite things to do at church.
 Tell your new friend the first time you remember learning about God.
-Remind the child that Moses told the people in Deuteronomy 6:7 that adults are supposed to talk with their children about God.
+Remind the child the Bible tells us (in Deuteronomy 6:7) that adults are supposed to talk with their children about God.
 Discuss other things about God that the child wants to talk about.

 When the pairs return, sit in a circle.
 Ask: